 Student Experience Council (SEC)

 Co-chaired by the vice chancellor for student affairs and the associate vice chancellor for undergraduate education, the Student Experience Council (SEC) is composed of representatives from Enrollment Management, Student Affairs, Undergraduate Education, International Affairs, Diversity, Equity, and Inclusion, Institutional Research and Decision Support, as well as representatives from academic units.
 The SEC provides a platform to stimulate and sustain collaboration among the Division of Enrollment Management, Division of Student Affairs, Division of Undergraduate Education, and the IUPUI academic schools around strategies, projects, and information focused on delivering the best possible experience to our undergraduate students.
-The SEC seeks, develops and analyzes evidence on the student experience, identifying opportunities for innovation or improvement, and creating work teams to explore opportunities and implement initiatives to improve the student experience.
+The SEC seeks, develops, and analyzes evidence on the student experience, identifying opportunities for innovation or improvement, and creating work teams to explore opportunities and implement initiatives to improve the student experience.
 The SEC pursues efforts to reduce barriers to persistence and on-time graduation.
 The SEC maintains a focus and attention on the development and execution of priorities related to student learning and success as outlined in the campus strategic plan.

 https://dem.iupui.edu/resources/sec/index.html